Horrorcore-Software/PhantasmFramework/README.md

  - VR support

-### License
+## License
+This project is licensed under the GNU General Public License v3.0.
-Proprietary - © 2024 Horrorcore Software.
+© 2024 Horrorcore Software.
 All rights reserved.

+For more details, see the LICENSE file.